 In comparison with other European countries Austria is among the Top 5 countries with regard to 5-year cancer survival rates.
-With regard to three common types of cancer Austria comes top in Europe: namely lung cancer, prostate cancer, and renal cell carcinoma.
+Approximately two thirds of those affected survive more than 5 years.

 Patients are able to take part in clinical trials early on and therefore gain access to innovative active substances which increase the chances of curing the disease.
 About a third of all clinical trials are conducted in the field of oncology.
 Therefore oncology is the field which is most intensively researched into in the Austrian pharmaceutical industry.
-This means that on frequent occasion cancer patients have access to medication with innovative active substances from an early stage (see Chapter 3.6).
+This means that on frequent occasion cancer patients have access to medication with innovative active substances from an early stage (see chapter 4.6).